 In 2019 the Netherlands celebrates 100 years of universal voting rights.
 The Groninger Museum will pay homage to this historic occasion with Struggle!
 100 Years of Women’s Suffrage.
-Opening on 20 April, the exhibition will illustrate how years of activism ultimately resulted in victory for the women’s suffrage movement in the Netherlands: in 1919, a new law decreed both men and women had the right to vote.
+The exhibition will illustrate how years of activism ultimately resulted in victory for the women’s suffrage movement in the Netherlands: in 1919, a new law decreed both men and women had the right to vote.

 Through banners, photographs, cartoons, paintings and historical documents, Struggle!
 100 Years of Women’s Suffrage illustrates how the activists fought for their cause.
 One highlight of the exhibition is a 1911 banner of the International Woman Suffrage Alliance made by the famous Stockholm textile association Handarbetets Vänner.
 Another is the article amending the law, on loan from the National Archives of the Netherlands.